 • Ask your professors what professional projects they are doing outside of class.
 If any sound interesting to you, ask if you can help, especially, if the faculty member works within your intended discipline.

 • Try to prioritize your career above your extracurricular interests.
 For instance, I recently had a very talented student decline a great opportunity to get involved in a project that would have advanced his career.
-He politely turned it down because it conflicted with an extracurricular activity.
-(I’m not referring to instances when a student has an athletic scholarship or a realistic aspiration to play a professional sport.)
+He politely turned it down because it conflicted with a social activity from which he could have been excused.

 • Play devils advocate with faculty who demonstrate that they value that.